 Left or right, Coke or Pepsi, private or public.
-A seemingly binary choice, but it has far more meaning and nuanced than people realize.
-On the one hand, you have a private warehouse, or warehouses that own their own inventory or work solely with a single business to manage and ship their inventory to their customers.
-On the other hand, you have public operative warehouses, commonly referred to as third-party logistics (3PL) warehouses.
-These 3PL warehouses hold, manage, and ship inventory of multiple businesses, and work as the outsourced logistics operations for these businesses often specializing in one or two areas or industries.
+A seemingly binary choice, but it has far more meaning and nuance than people realize.
+On the one hand, you have private warehouses, or warehouses that own their own inventory or work solely with a single business to manage and ship their inventory to their customers.
+On the other hand, you have public warehouses, commonly referred to as third-party logistics (3PL) warehouses.
+These 3PL warehouses hold, manage, and ship inventory of multiple businesses and work as the outsourced logistics operations for these businesses, often specializing in one or two areas or industries.

 To start, first, we must recognize the attributes of each warehouse type in order to determine what needs to be done to successfully make the switch.